shouryasen/shouryasen.github.io/_pages/about.md

 I have also written on colonialism in India and the history and political economy of education in Sub-Saharan Africa, extending my core agenda of studying social change and cooptation to diverse authoritarian contexts in the developing world.

 My work has been recognized with the Harold W. Dodds Honorific Fellowship, a university-wide award for exceptional students in their later years of study at Princeton.
 I am advised by [Carles Boix](https://www.princeton.edu/~cboix/), [Leonard Wantchekon](https://lwantche.scholar.princeton.edu/), [Rory Truex](https://www.rorytruex.com/), and [Germán Gieczewski](https://germang.scholar.princeton.edu/).
+I am on the job market in 2026.